Bira/octopus-carnival/_drafts/wir-mm-4e-ooze.md

 Black puddings are super-aggressive.
 The pudding's **Slams** do quite a bit of acid damage, and the thing can shift up to its speed before or after the attack.
-They're more like lunges, really.
+They're more like lunges than slams.

 The pudding can also **engulf** (close blast 3 vs. Fortitude), which does the same damage as a slam to everyone in the area and grabs them (DC 16).
 The